ShinsuiOkatami/PLAYSTYLES-INDEV-1.0.0/README.md

 # PLAYSTYLES-INDEV-v0.0.3
 This repository is for the testing of PLAYSTYLES VR!
 Feel free to playtest!

-To download the game, go to the "Releases" link to the right side of the page, and download the zip.
+WHEN DOWNLOADING A NEW VERSION, BE SURE TO DELETE THE PREVIOUS VERSION INSTALLED ON YOUR HEADSET FIRST.

-To launch the game, connect your VR headset to your PC or Laptop and make sure it is connected through Oculus link, then run the .exe file in the downloaded folder.
+To download the game, go to the "Releases" link to the right side of the page, and download the APK.
+Then sideload the APK through your headset.

 IMPORTANT GAMEPLAY INFO: